Tibor17/javaee-samples/features/wildfly-logstash-elasticsearch-kibana/README.md

-# WildFly Remove Logger with ElasticSearch+Kibana+Logstash
+# WildFly Remote Logger with ElasticSearch+Kibana+Logstash

 You want to watch console logs from WildFly in a browser?
 All you need is Kibana, Elasticsearch and logstash.